 Hello beautiful people!
 We’re back from Spain and enjoying our last month in Prague!
-But not it’s time to share our time enjoying a day in Brno.
-Bring on spring and warm weather.
+So now it’s time to share our trip from Prague to Brno for the weekend.
+Bring on spring and warm weather!.
 A little fun fact for you too… We just celebrated our three year anniversary together!

 So we decided to do a fun, spontaneous last minute trip somewhere.
 With only about 30 days remaining in this fascinating country we call Czech Republic we decided to go somewhere we both hadn’t been to; The city of Brno.
-And after spending only two days in this cool city we really wanted to share our favorite spots and things to do in Brno.
-Along with how to get from Prague to Brno and back!
+We realized how easy it was to get from Prague to Brno because of Czech Republics amazing public transport.
+After only spending two days in this cool city we really wanted to share our favorite spots and things to do in Brno with you.
+And also show you how easy it is to get from Prague to Brno and back!

 #1 St James Church

 If you’re a foodie and like beer, you could easily spend the whole day in a radius of about 200 meters around St James church.
 For one, you can go inside and explore the church but outside around the church are where the real gems lie!

 You may be a little shocked when they pour your beer.
 It looks like the glass may only be a quarter full with beer and that the last 75% is pure foam.
 BUT, there’s no need to worry.
 They weigh every single beer to make sure you’re getting the exact amount you pay for.

 It seems like in every city we visit in Czech we find ourself at some great beer place.
 The Pilsner brewery in Plzen and the local brewery in Prague are just a few of the awesome beer places we’ve been to in the Czech Republic.
 Now we can add Vycep Na Stojaka to that list =)